[This article was updated on 7 June 2018 to cover Wordfence 7.1.]

 - Improved login security.
-Premium users can sign into their site using their phone for improved security, and automatically check all their WordPress passwords to make sure they’re secure.
+Premium users can sign into their site using their phone for improved security.

 - Better comment spam filtering.
 Comment spam is where hackers and spammers post comments on your blog that contain spammy or dangerous URLs.
 The free version of Wordfence filters out the worst of these, but the premium version does a more thorough job.